dryan/d3ploy/ROADMAP.md

 - [ ] Convert from unittest to pytest
 - [ ] Update test file structure and naming conventions
 - [ ] Migrate existing test cases to pytest style
+- [ ] Ensure all old tests are included in the new system
 - [ ] Configure pytest in pyproject.toml
 - [ ] Update CI/CD to use pytest